Assistant US Attorney- Eastern District US Attorney’s Office

 - A completed questionnaire (see attached).

 Please send these materials as a single attachment (PDF preferred) via email to USAMIE.HIRE@USDOJ.GOV.
-The preferable method of application is by email, but if you would prefer to apply through the mail, send the materials to:
+The preferred method for applying is by email, but you may apply through the mail by sending the materials to: